jpritcha3-14/snake-game/README.md

 sudo make
 ```

-To place the binary in the current snake-game directory:
+To the binary in the current snake-game directory:
 ```
 make here
 ```